Close

 Step 7: Track and Collect Your Visa

 Monitor application status through official tracking systems.
-It will take 15 working days for your Slovenia Schengen visa to be processed, and it is crucial to submit your application at least 15 working days prior to, or no more than six months before, your intended visit date.
+It will take up to 15 calendar days for your Slovenia Schengen visa to be processed, and it is crucial to submit your application at least 15 calendar days prior to, or no more than six months before, your intended visit date.
 Visit the same location in which you applied and bring any necessary documents such as visa receipt and identification to collect your passport with the visa, and verify all details are correct before leaving.
 Some visa centers may offer courier service for an additional fee.

-Visa-exempt travelers must apply online for an electronic travel authorization known as ETIAS to enter the Schengen area, a requirement planned for the last quarter of 2026.
+Visa-exempt travelers will need to apply online for an electronic travel authorization known as ETIAS to enter the Schengen area.
+Originally planned for the last quarter of 2026, the launch has been postponed and is now expected in 2027, with the EU set to confirm the exact start date several months in advance.
 The application fee is 20 Euros, though this is waived for those under 18 or over 70.
 This applies to citizens of visa-free countries entering Slovenia for short stays.

 Handling Rejections